afnw35342/LearnAWS/readme.md

 - Edge location cache static content
 - Users directed to the nearest edge location

-## Elastic Container Service (ECS)

-- ECS Task is a running Docker container
-  - Created from a Task definition
-- ECS cluster is a logical grouping of tasks or ECS services
-- Fargate is the managed, serverless platform
-  - Alternatively, you can stand up EC2 instances, install some software, and run it from there

-## AWS Lamda

-- Runs for up to 15 mins
-- Paid for by time & memory consumed

 ## Simple Notification Service

 - Broadcasting